2012 United States Senate elections

-The 2012 United States Senate elections were held on November 6, 2012, with 33 of the 100 seats in the Senate, all Class 1 seats, being contested in regular elections whose winners would serve 6-year terms beginning January 3, 2013, with the 113th Congress.
+The 2012 United States Senate elections were held on November 6, 2012, with 33 of the 100 seats in the Senate, all Class 1 seats, being contested in regular elections whose winners would serve 6-year terms beginning on January 3, 2013, with the 113th Congress.
 Democrats had 21 seats up for election, plus 1 independent, and 1 independent Democrat, while the Republicans only had ten seats up for election.
 The presidential election, elections to the House of Representatives, elections for governors in 14 states and territories, and many state and local elections were also held on the same day.

 The Democrats gained Republican-held seats in Massachusetts and Indiana and one from an Independent Democrat in Connecticut, leaving them with a total of 53 seats.
 Additionally, they held open seats in Hawaii, New Mexico, North Dakota, Virginia, and Wisconsin.
 The Republicans, despite losing 2 of their seats, picked an open seat in Nebraska up and retained open seats in Arizona and Texas, ending with a total of 45 seats.
 The Independents retained a seat in Vermont and gained an additional seat from the Republicans in Maine, bringing their total to 2 seats.
 Both Independents would caucus with the Democrats, forming a majority caucus with a combined total of 55 seats.

-As of 2024, this was the last time the Democrats won seats in Florida, Indiana, Missouri, and North Dakota.
+As of 2026, this was the last time the Democrats won seats in Florida, Indiana, Missouri, and North Dakota.
 It was also the last time the Republican Party won a seat in Nevada.
 The Democrats would not win control of the Senate again until 2020 (Note: After the 2020 elections, the Senate was split 50-50 and a Democratic vice president was elected to break ties, giving Democrats a technical majority in the Senate.) and would not win an outright majority again until 2022.

 Additionally, this was the first time since 1936 that a 2-term Democratic presidential candidate had Senate coattails on both occasions.
-(Although Franklin Roosevelt won third and fourth terms in 1940 and 1944, respectively, he lost Senate seats on both occasions.)
-This was also the first time since 1964 in which either party had to defend more than two-thirds of the Senate seats up for grabs but managed to make net gains.
-As of 2025, this is the last election cycle in which an elected incumbent senator lost renomination (Richard Lugar of Indiana) (Note: U.S. Senator Luther Strange lost a primary election to Roy Moore in 2017 after being appointed by the governor to fill an empty seat.).
+(Note: Although Franklin Roosevelt won third and fourth terms in 1940 and 1944, respectively, he concurrently lost Senate seats on both occasions.)
+This was also the first time since 1964 (and the last time as of 2026) in which either party had to defend more than two-thirds of the Senate seats up for grabs but managed to make net gains.
+Furthermore, this was the last time the Republicans or either party won less than 10 Senate seats in a single election cycle, and the last time either party flipped a Senate seat in a presidential election year without carrying the state in the concurrent presidential election.